Penalty and Interest

 DECISION AND ORDER

-Based upon the foregoing, the Commission finds that sufficient cause has not been shown to justify a waiver of the penalty or the interest associated with Petitioner's second quarter 2000 sales tax.
+Based upon the foregoing, the Commission finds that sufficient cause has not been shown to justify a waiver of the interest.
 It is so ordered.

 This decision does not limit a party's right to a Formal Hearing.
 However, this Decision and Order will become the Final Decision and Order of the Commission unless any party to this case files a written request within thirty (30) days of the date of this decision to proceed to a Formal Hearing.
 Such a request shall be mailed to the address listed below and must include the Petitioner's name, address, and appeal number: